lionelmace/vpc-on-classic-vsi/vsi_is_profiles.md

 The network performance cap is not a guaranteed performance throughput statement, but an "up-to" performance statement.

-When you select a profile that has a network performance cap that is higher than 5 Gbps, you must enable Jumbo Frames in the networking configuration of your virtual server instance to ensure that you can achieve network throughput above 5 Gbps.
+When you select a profile that has a network performance cap that is higher than 5 Gbps, you must enable Jumbo Frames in the networking configuration of your virtual server instance.
+Changing the network configuration of your virtual server instance  ensures that you can achieve network throughput at speeds greater than 5 Gbps.
 {:important}

-If you select a profile that indicates network performance above 5 Gbps, complete the following steps for your operating system to enable Jumbo Frames so that you can achieve network throughput above 5 Gbps.
+If you select a profile that indicates network performance greater than 5 Gbps, complete the following steps for your operating system to enable Jumbo Frames.

 ### Configuring jumbo frames for Debian and Ubuntu
 {: #jumbo-frames-debian-ubuntu}